electreeks/spyagent/README.md

 Object recognition need a lot of resources, therefore it's not sustainable to use it on a Raspberry Pi.
 That's why you should provide a stream via Raspberry Pi and run our tool on a pc using this streaming url!

+SpyAgent is only optimized for Google Chrome - In other browser it may not automatically update the recognized objects

 Disclaimer:
 Do not use it on a server whose freely accessible from internet, because secret credentials aren't secured due GitHub publication.